Hook and ladder (football): Speculation on origins of names

 Some proponents of the term "hook and lateral" claim that the "hook" refers to the pattern run by the receiver who catches the pass from the quarterback.
 The "lateral" refers to the pitching of the ball by the receiver to his teammate.
-This is not synonymous with a "ladder", which is a specific route (also called a "chair") in which a receiver cuts out before turning up the field along the sideline.
+This is not synonymous with a "ladder", which is a specific route (also called a "chair") where a receiver cuts out before turning up the field along the sideline.
 If the "hook" receiver laterals the ball to a teammate running a ladder route, the play could accurately be described as a "hook and ladder".
-This would not be true of many hook and lateral plays; in the case of the play run by the Boise State Broncos in the 2007 Fiesta Bowl, the player who received the lateral from the "hook" receiver was running a slant route across the center of the field rather than a ladder route.
+This would not be true of many hook and lateral plays.
+In the case of the play run by the Boise State Broncos in the 2007 Fiesta Bowl, the player who received the lateral from the "hook" receiver was running a slant route across the center of the field rather than a ladder route.
+The NFL's winningest all-time head coach who successfully ran the play, Don Shula, has stated that it is a "hook-and-lateral play because the receiver laterals the ball; there is no ladder."

 On the January 2, 2007, broadcast of ESPN's Around the Horn, sportswriter Woody Paige claimed, perhaps facetiously, that the name "hook and ladder" originated with NYC Firemen Football Team in Hell's Kitchen, New York.
 This was in response to the other panelists ridiculing his use of "hook and ladder" rather than "hook and lateral".
-The next day, Jay Mariotti claimed the phrase "hook and ladder" referred to coal mining in Pennsylvania in the 1930s — his research claims that coal miners need a hook and ladder when trapped in a mine.
+The next day, Jay Mariotti claimed the phrase "hook and ladder" referred to coal mining in Pennsylvania in the 1930s.
+His research claims that coal miners need a hook and ladder when trapped in a mine.
 Another possible explanation is that "hook and ladder" is just a corruption of the phrase "hook and lateral".

 A "hook and ladder" is a common name for a firetruck, which used to carry various hooks and ladders.
 The analogies that could be drawn to this play based on a "hook" route (with or without an actual "lateral") and a "hook and ladder" apparatus are numerous.
 Long extension ladders include two or more pieces, perhaps the first piece being a "hook" route, and the second piece being a run up the "ladder" to the end-zone.
 The second part of the play is sometimes accomplished with a hand-off, and not a lateral at all.
 Notwithstanding, there does not seem to be any definitive proof of what the play was originally called or why.